digitallinguistics/data-format/README.md

 ## Schemas

 ### Linguistic Schemas
 The DLx project provides recommendations for how to format linguistic data in JSON for the following kinds of linguistic objects.
 Click each object to see its specification.
+Note that working data does *not* need to adhere to these schemas.
+Only data stored or exchanged in JSON format must follow these specifications.
+Developers may choose to represent the data internally in their software however they wish.

 * [language](http://digitallinguistics.github.io/dlx-spec/schemas/language.html)
 * [lexeme](http://digitallinguistics.github.io/dlx-spec/schemas/lexeme.html)